Art, Music & PE Specialist Faculty

 - Masters in Teaching from Lewis and Clark College

-- Teaching since 2008; teaching at TIS since 2010
+- Teaching since 2008; teaching at ISP since 2010

 I became interested in learning about different cultures after living in the Boston area.
 Upon returning to my native Brazil, I brought with me a new perspective of a world full of different cultures and languages – and a lot of wonderful diversity.
 I returned to the United States after being accepted to Walnut Hill School for the Arts in Natick, Massachusetts, a school which taught students to celebrate their different backgrounds and all walks of life.

 My passion for diversity, art and teaching grew with my college years, as I taught Portuguese privately and to fellow students.
 These experiences have allowed me to, without a shadow of a doubt, enroll in an M.A.T.
 (Master of Arts in Teaching) program at Lewis and Clark, where multiculturalism is emphasized.
 And now I am a proud member of ISP and am still celebrating multiculturalism as well as learning with each year that goes by.

 - Master’s in Education: Early Childhood and Elementary, Antioch University

 - BA Political Economy, Georgetown University